 Employing the Clausius relation, $\delta Q=T \delta S$, which is satisfied on a local causal horizon $\mathcal{H}$, we derive the gravitational field equations.
 Considering the universe as a thermodynamic system, we apply the Clausius relation on the apparent horizon of the universe with radius $\tilde{r}_\mathrm{A}$, defined as \cite{ra1}

-where $H$ is the Hubble parameter and $K=-1,0,1$ is the curvature constant corresponding to open, flat and closed universe, respectively.
-Also the associated temperature with the apparent horizon is given by
+where $H$ is the Hubble parameter and $K=-1,0,1$ is the curvature constant corresponding to an open, flat and closed universe, respectively.
+Also, the associated temperature with the apparent horizon is given by

-where $\kappa$ is the surface gravity at apparent horizon.
-As mentioned before, in the interest of deriving field equations in Barrow cosmology, we should apply the Borrow entropy defined in equation (\ref{eq1}) in Clausius relation.
-So $\delta S$ takes the form
+where $\kappa$ is the surface gravity at the apparent horizon.
+As mentioned before, in the interest of deriving field equations in Barrow cosmology, we should apply the Borrow entropy defined in Eq. (\ref{eq1}) in the Clausius relation.
+Thus, $\delta S$ takes the form